 When it comes to volunteering being important for mental health, the benefits are clear.
 It can help counteract the effects of stress, depression and anxiety.
 Indeed, the social contact aspect of helping others can have a profound effect on your overall psychological well-being.

-Volunteering keeps you in regular contact with others and helps you develop a solid support system, which in turn combats against feeling lonely and depression.
+Volunteering keeps you in regular contact with others and helps you develop a solid support system, which in turn combats against feelings of loneliness and depression.
 Volunteering with animals has also been shown to improve mood, reducing stress and anxiety.

 The social aspect of volunteering boosts mental health © Rawpixel/Shutterstock